-Although most often floaters are not serious, people who have warning signs should see an eye doctor right away.
+Although most often floaters are not serious, people who have warning signs should see an eye doctor as soon as possible.
 They may have a serious vitreous or retinal disorder, and waiting a few days, or sometimes even hours, may lead to a permanent loss of vision.
-People without warning signs who have begun to notice a few floaters should see a doctor when practical although a delay of a few days or more is unlikely to be harmful.
+People without warning signs who have begun to notice a few floaters should see a doctor when practical, although a delay of a few days or more is unlikely to be harmful.
 People who have had floaters for some time and have no other symptoms should have an eye examination at some point, but timing is not critical.

 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the floaters and the tests that may need to be done (see Table 2: Symptoms of Eye Disorders: Some Causes and Features of Eye Floaters).
+What they find during the history and physical examination often suggests a cause of the floaters and the tests that may need to be done (see Table 2: Some Causes and Features of Eye Floaters).